A Framework for Controlling Sources of Inaccuracy in Gaussian Process Emulation of Deterministic Computer Experiments: Nominal Error

-Recall that Cases 1 and 2 relate to the uppermost terms in (\ref{MSPErewritten}), which without further development provide the MSPE for a model with mean zero.
+Subsections \ref{nominalStationary} (Stationary Model) and \ref{nominalNonStationary} (Non-Stationary Model) relate to the uppermost terms in equation (\ref{MSPErewritten}), which without further development provides the MSPE for a model with mean zero.
 Now, we consider the lowermost terms in (\ref{MSPErewritten}), which are relevant for Gaussian process models with a mean or non-null regression component.
 The lowermost terms in (\ref{MSPErewritten}) can be bounded above as

 The first inequality is true because ${\bf a}'{\bf B}^{-1}{\bf a}\le\lambda_{\rm max}({\bf B}^{-1})\|{\bf a}\|_2^2$ and $\lambda_{\rm max}({\bf B}^{-1})=1/\lambda_{\rm min}({\bf B})$ and the second inequality is true because $\lambda_{\rm min}({\bf A}'{\bf B}^{-1}{\bf A})\ge \lambda_{\rm min}({\bf A}'{\bf A})/\lambda_{\rm max}({\bf B})$ and as implication (\ref{gershgorin}) of Gershgorin's theorem \cite{varga}.
 Note that the term $n\sup_{{\bf u},{\bf v}\in\Omega}\Psi_{\boldsymbol{\theta}}({\bf u},{\bf v})$ does not depend on the experimental design.